A Horse With No Name Chords | America Guitar Lesson

 This image is taken from Pinterest, click on it to find the original.

-Charting in the top 5 in 8 countries, it eventually sold an impressive 1 million copies in the U.S. alone.
+Charting in the top 5 in eight countries, it eventually sold an impressive 1 million copies in the U.S. alone.

-Since its release and initial success, it has stayed relevant for two main reasons; firstly as it “only has two chords” it is seen as a great beginner song for budding guitar players.
+Since its release, it has remained relevant for two main reasons: firstly, because it “only has two chords”, it’s considered a great beginner song for aspiring guitar players.

-Secondly, the joke about the lyrics that you should know the horse’s name by now if you’ve been through the desert seems to never want to go away.
+Secondly, the joke about the lyrics – that you should know the horse’s name by now if you’ve been through the desert – persists.

-Apparently, there’s a theory that horse is slang for heroin and the lyrics are essentially referring to a bad trip.
-This is what Nile Rodgers calls the DHM (deeper hidden meaning) and claims to be the secret behind his own success.
+There’s a theory that “horse” is slang for heroin, and the lyrics refer to a bad trip.
+This is what Nile Rodgers calls the DHM (deeper hidden meaning), claiming it’s the secret to his success.

-Perhaps the secret to A Horse With No Name’s success is all these elements put together!
+Perhaps the secret to A Horse With No Name’s success is all these elements combined!

 A Horse With No Name Chords | Related Pages